sourcegraph/deploy-sourcegraph-k8s/base/README.md

 ## Shared object storage

+Sourcegraph requires access to an object storage backend.
+[Learn more](https://sourcegraph.com/docs/self-hosted/external-services/object-storage#sourcegraph-bucket).

+While we highly recommend using S3 or GCS for any production workloads, to get you started quickly the base configures a bundled blobstore.
-The base configures the bundled blobstore for shared Sourcegraph uploads.
-The `sourcegraph-upload` ConfigMap is consumed by exactly `sourcegraph-frontend`, `worker`, `precise-code-intel-worker`, `syntactic-code-intel`, `gitserver`, and `searcher`.
+The `sourcegraph-upload` ConfigMap is consumed by `sourcegraph-frontend`, `worker`, `precise-code-intel-worker`, `syntactic-code-intel`, `gitserver`, and `searcher`.